 This simple phrase can change your life.

 This simple affirmation will help you feel more empowered and confident.
-You will feel you are capable of handling any unexpected situation in your life.

 Choose a powerful affirmation from the list below and repeat it to yourself every day: